robertfausk/blog/README.md

-# Blog entries for blog - just as an state of proof
+# Blog entries for blog - just as a state of proof

 Blog will be shown on: